 With respect to the use of local, state, and/or national assessments, the Georgia Science Teachers Association advocates the following:

+- Teachers should be properly trained in lab safety procedures.
 Adequate storage for equipment and supplies including a separate storage area for potentially dangerous materials must be provided.
 Provisions must be made for the temporary storage and removal of waste.
+School laboratories must have Safety Data Sheets available for chemicals as well as a chemical hygiene plan in place to address the protocols and procedures for teacher and student safety.

-Computers, software, and other electronic tools should be available for student’s use as an integral part of science activities and laboratory investigations.
+- Computers, programs, and other digital tools should be available for student use as an integral part of science activities and laboratory investigations.
+These tools should aid students in the design and implementation of investigations both in the classroom and the field.
+They should promote depth of learning and collaboration among students.

-Local and state assessment of student performance must reflect the full range of student experience in science, including hands on experience.
-Performance based assessments of inquiry learning and science process skills must be included in the assessment program.
+- Local and state assessment of student performance must reflect the full range of student experience in science, including the science and engineering practices that support inquiry based lab investigations.